wadesalazar/open-vds/docs/connection.rst

 ``azure`` will treat the connection string as the connection string you get with your access keys.

+``gs`` will accept the following keys

+  - Token
+The Token is the OAuth2 token.

 ``azureSAS`` will accept the following keys

   - Suffix